The Heritage of the Grand View Hotel

 The Grand View was owned from 1992 to 2019 by the Brock Family and Partners and then was sold in 2019 to a private hospitality company and is operated by Event Hotels & Resorts on behalf of the Owners.

 The Grand View continues to operate as a hotel, and is one of the oldest hotels in Queensland in continuous use.
-The hotel currently houses a public bar, gaming lounge with 35 gaming machine entitlements, outdoor bar, garden restaurant, TAB, lounge bar, function rooms and drive-through bottle shop.
+The hotel currently houses a public bar, gaming lounge with 35 gaming machine entitlements, outdoor bar, garden restaurant, TAB, lounge bar, art gallery and function rooms.